Graduate Program Astronomy Degree Requirements

 -The student will have obtained >=85% average in 12 credits (4 courses) of 500-level coursework and have the permission of their future PhD supervisor.

 -Such a student must quickly form a supervisor committee (as regular PhD program requirement) and get agreement on their courses.
-The minimum requirement is 12 credits, but again the committee has the right to enforce more.
+No additional courses are normally required, but again the committee has the right to enforce more.

 -The student must attempt the PhD(Astro) Comprehensive exam on the normal 13-month schedule after starting the PhD.